 Unobtainable and humble

 For this reason all under heaven value it.

 Today, I got to thinking about the possibilities and difficulties of passing on these observations.
 Among other things, I imagine it depends on how dependant each reader is on the belief in free will.
 Fear rules; fear compels us to hang on to what we believe we know.
 Fear blinds us to what is beyond fear.

-That brings us back to the ‘fact’ that real understanding follows intuitive knowing.
+That brings us back to this reality: We only understand what we intuitively know, p.254.
 No wonder it is difficult, if not impossible, to update common understandings to match new facts, especially scientific ones that challenge intuitively based beliefs.
-Therefore, I imagine we can safely say that if you know that knowing helps cultivate the ‘Tao’, it helps. 😉
+All we can safely say is this: If you know that knowing helps cultivate the Tao, then it helps.